The Facts You Need to Know About Temporary Adoption

 Temporary adoption, however, isn’t the answer.
 At least, it’s not quite the answer.
 The idea of temporary adoption for a child slightly misunderstands the adoption process.
 That being said, there is a solution that fits what you are looking for, and it’s called temporary legal guardianship.

 For some women, knowing that “goodbye” isn’t forever gives them the comfort they need to proceed with a permanent adoption decision.
 However, for others, this could be disheartening information.
-Even with the possibility of an open adoption, you may not want to cut parental ties to your children permanently.
+Even with the possibility of open adoption, you may not want to cut parental ties to your children permanently.
 You know you need a break to get some things in order, but you don’t think adoption is the right answer in your circumstances.
 There is still good news.
 When you ask about temporary adoption, the idea you have in mind does most likely exist.
 It just goes by a different name.

 What is Temporary Legal Guardianship?